| Précis of the WILL of |

 - And in the case that neither my said Grandsons John Crompton and William Crompton

-shall leave a son then in Trust for my own right heirs [This would not have happen];-
+shall leave a son then in Trust for my own right heirs [This would not have happen];

-- from my Estate at Nafferton the sum of £300 of lawful money raised by my Trustees by mortgage
+- from my Estate at Nafferton the sum of £300 of lawful money raised by my Trustees by

-- to my two Grandsons James Crompton and William Crompton I give the sum of £300 and
+- to my two Grandsons James Crompton and William Crompton I give the sum of £300

-the interest equally between;-
+and the interest equally between;

-- if either of them die before the time the whole £300 and the Interest shall go to the survivor;-
+- if either of them die before the time the whole £300 and the Interest shall go to the

 1783will1822precis, sheet 6